akashsmaran/Humaine_v2/README.md

 Development Notes:

-Last Name feature:

-Use akash sql file and restore it in your pgadmin and then dump it and then put it in rds

 Change Intents:

-files in api/public
+files in api/public and in the database intents table

-For backing up the database in EC2
+## For backing up the database in EC2

 ```
 docker exec -it postgres pg_dump -U postgres humaine > humaine_backup_16062021.sql
 ```

-For initializing the database in RDS(password: abc12345)
+## For initializing the database in RDS(password: abc12345)

 ```
 psql ^